Ferries from

 Italy to Slovenia

-The fastest ferry from Italy to Slovenia is on the Venice to Piran ferry with Kompas in 3 hours.
+The fastest ferry from Italy to Slovenia is on the Trieste to Piran ferry with Liberty Lines Fast Ferries in 30 minutes.

 No, you are currently not able to take your car on the ferry from Italy to Slovenia.

-There are approximately 87 miles (140km) and 76 nautical miles between Italy and Slovenia.
+There are approximately 16 miles (26km) and 14 nautical miles between Italy and Slovenia.

 The price of a ferry from Italy to Slovenia can differ by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.

-The Venice to Piran ferry ferry sails approximately once a week with a crossing time of 3 hours.
+The Venice to Piran ferry ferry sails approximately 1 times weekly with a crossing time of 3 hours.

 We suggest that you book in advance to ensure that you get the cheapest ferry prices and availability.
 Please check out our special offers page to take advantage of all the latest ferry discounts available.